 We’ve added a bunch of new text controls including ‘All caps’, ‘Small caps’, ‘Subscript’ and ‘Superscript’, as well as options for Character Spacing, Horizontal and Vertical Scale and the super-handy Baseline Shift, making Stranger Things-style titles easier than ever.

 Usability and workflow improvements

 When you double click the Rectangle or Ellipse tools, a centered mask will be automatically placed to fill the center of the screen.
-As well as this, masks are now automatically assigned colors, which can be changed and used to identify each mask easier.
+Masks are also now automatically assigned colors as of the HitFilm Express 14 release, which can be changed and used to identify each mask easier.